On April 5, 2018, they’re back, leading an ensemble in an evening of Tales and Tunes at the Morris Museum’s Bickford Theatre in Morris Township.

 Video: Grover’s Za Zu Zaz reunion, 2011, with Jerry on keys:

 Jerry: Tom Sayek and I nearly learned how to play jazz together.
 We met in the mid- 1970s and practiced all day and had a steady club gig six nights a week.
 I think I’ve done more gigs and playing with Tom than anyone else.
 Rick is everyone’s favorite bass player.
 We’ve done countless gigs together.
-Anton is an absolutely splendid saxophonist and musician and a wonderful person on and off the stage.
+Anton [Denner] is an absolutely splendid saxophonist and musician and a wonderful person on and off the stage.
 He will be playing my late father’s vintage Selmer Mark VI at this concert, which I just had fully restored for this occasion.

 MG: Finally, the burning question: Who is more popular with the ladies–guitar slingers or keyboard wizards?